ideaportriga/magnet-ai/api/README.md

 ### Install

 Once installed, from the project root directory run `poetry install`.
-It will install `ai-bridge` project and its dependencies.
+It will install `magnet-ai` project and its dependencies.

 ### Virtual environment